razage/fabula-ultima-unofficial/README.md

 ### Firefox

 The Firefox issue that was preventing Foundry from loading maps is fixed.
 It was caused by a Firefox-specific decision to not accept SVG images with undefined dimensions.
-No other browser (at least chromium-based ones) have this issue.
-Going forward, I will try my best to remember to add this property to all relevant SVG images.
+No other browsers (at least chromium-based ones) have this issue.
+Going forward, I will try my best to remember to add this property to all relevant SVG images going forward.

 ## The UI